-Steering Box/Hoses
+Steering box/hoses

 Check that the steering box is securely mounted and not leaking.
-Look for any missing nuts, bolts, and cotter keys.
+Look for any missing nuts and/or, bolts.
 Check for power steering fluid leaks or damage to power steering hoses.

-Steering Linkage
+Steering linkage

 See that connecting links, arms, and rods from the steering box to the wheel are not worn or cracked.
 Check that joints and sockets are not worn or loose and that there are no missing nuts, bolts, or cotter keys.